The only way to minimize the annoyance of car repair is to choose a high-quality

 and Pennsylvania, no shop may charge any amount above its estimate without

-completion date for your repair work.
+completion date for repair work.
 New Jersey has no time estimate requirements.

-Pennsylvania does not require time estimates, but if you and your shop
+Pennsylvania does not require time estimates, but if the customer and the

-agree to a time of completion, the shop must complete all work within 24
+shop agree to a time of completion, the shop must complete all work within

-parts to you if requested.
-Parts that must be returned to a manufacturer
+parts, if requested.
+Parts that must be returned to a manufacturer under

-under a warranty agreement are excepted, but you have a right to inspect
+a warranty agreement are excepted, but customers have a right to inspect

 parts covered by warranty.